 Andy Best and his "mobile office," a Toyota Tacoma with rooftop solar panels

 Then, around a year ago, Best’s career was buffeted by yet another set of web-marketing trends.
 The outdoor industry shifted to more cost-effective “microinfluencers,” people who have fewer followers than the big-name athletes or filmmakers.
 The change was propelled in part by the realization that anybody can buy 50,000 robotic followers with a click, as a recent New York Times investigation revealed.

 Despite having fewer followers, microinfluencers command similar engagement rates.
-And engagement, measured in clicks and retweets, is the holy grail for brands locked in fierce competition and eager to reach consumers swamped with social media messaging.
+And engagement, measured in clicks and retweets, is the holy grail for companies locked in fierce competition and eager to reach consumers swamped with social media messaging.